Marguerite Moilliet Rogers: Career

-Awards and honors
+Awards, honors and professional affiliations

 Rogers became a Fellow of the American Physical Society in 1962 and was also a Fellow of the Texas Academy of Science (1946).

-The Naval Weapons Center gave her their L.T.E.
-Thompson Award in 19656 for “Her outstanding technical leadership and effectiveness in managing and directing the development of a large portion of this country’s conventional warfare arsenal, the Free-Fall Weapons Systems Program.
-In 1967, she received the Achievement Award from the Society of Women Engineers “For her outstanding contributions to the field of air-delivered tactical weapons”.
-Also in 1967, she received the American Ordnance Association Harvey C. Knowles Award which is presented annually to an American citizen for a major technical contribution to armament progress.
+In 1956 Rogers received the L.T.E.
+Thompson Award from the Naval Weapons Center for “her outstanding technical leadership and effectiveness in managing and directing the development of a large portion of this country’s conventional warfare arsenal, the Free-Fall Weapons Systems Program.

+In 1967 Rogers received the Achievement Award from the Society of Women Engineers “for her outstanding contributions to the field of air-delivered tactical weapons”.

+In 1967 Rogers received the American Ordnance Association Harvey C. Knowles Award which is presented annually to an American citizen for a major technical contribution to armament progress.
 Her citation read “A distinguished authority in the analytical planning and designing of air delivered weapons.
 Rogers has demonstrated the highest ideals of patriotic citizenship, scientific proficiency, and technical competence”.

 In 1975, she received the Federal Woman's Award (the first Navy nominee to receive the award).

 In 1980 she received the Navy Distinguished Civilian Service Award, the Navy’s highest civilian award.

 In 1981 she received the Department of Defense Distinguished Civilian Service Award, only six of which are awarded each year.

-Personal

-Peggy Moilliet married Fred Terry Rogers, Jr. in 1937.
-Peggy and Fred had five children.